‘THE UNQUIET DEAD’

 Please feel free to comment on my review.

 ‘The Unquiet Dead’ is a very scary ghost story by Mark Gatiss.
-It’s set in Victorian Cardiff 1869.
-The Doctor and Rose meet Charles Dickens and fight against aliens made of gas called the Gelth.
+It’s set in Victorian Cardiff, 1869.
+The Doctor and Rose meet Charles Dickens and fight against aliens made out of gas called the Gelth.

 It was nice to watch a ‘Doctor Who’ episode set in Victorian times and in Cardiff.
 The actual episode was filmed in Swansea.
-The atmosphere, period costumes and set design are very good.
+The atmosphere, the period costumes and the set designs are very good.

 Simon Callow delivers a wonderful performance as Charles Dickens.
-I loved the scene when the Doctor meets and realises that it’s Charles Mr. Dicken.
-He’s thrilled to bits and is a big fan of his.
+I love the scene where the Doctor meets and realises it’s Mr. Charles Dickens.
+He’s thrilled to bits about it and is a big fan of his.

 The monsters are the Gelth, voiced by Zoe Thorne.
 They are aliens made of gas that take over the departed at a funeral parlour in Cardiff.
 The corpses become zombies and it’s pretty creepy.